cococry/ragnar/README.md

 This project is in early stage and not finished.
 So if you find bugs or have any problems, feel free to [submit an issue](https://github.com/cococry/Ragnar/issues).
 Especially multi monitor setups can be problematic with the current state of the code base.

+## Inspiration

+RagnarWM is mainly inspired by [dwm](https://dwm.suckless.org).
+I, myself used dwm as my main window manager in the past and i really liked the minimalist style of it.
+But i found it really frustrating how the default dwm repository was pretty much unusable out of the box.
+A lot of main features are non-existend in dwm or poorly designed.
+That's why i was inspired to create a minimal window manager that comes with usablity out of the box.
+I don't think usablity and features have to suffer with minimalism.
+But don't get me wrong, dwm is a great window manager and i had a really nice time using it.

 ## Usage

 ### Default Keybindings